Mordecai House

 During the 19th and early 20th centuries, the Mordecai family sold off land, which was subdivided for the continuing expansion of Raleigh.
 In 1867, George Washington Mordecai donated land east of the city to establish a Confederate cemetery; he donated another plot for Wake County's first Hebrew Cemetery.
 (The adjacent Oakwood Cemetery, chartered in 1869, became the namesake of the large suburb that developed in the adjoining wooded land, which was earlier known as Mordecai Grove.
 In 1974, Oakwood became the first neighborhood in Raleigh to be listed in the National Register of Historic Places.)

 Mordecai descendants owned the mansion property until 1967, when the house and its surrounding block were put on the market.
 Local preservationists protested and the city purchased the property, turning it over to the Raleigh Historic Sites Commission to supervise and develop as a historic park.
 The commission was able to obtain many original Mordecai furnishings, as well as preserve the family papers and library.
 Mordecai Historic Park is now managed by the City of Raleigh's Parks, Recreation and Cultural Resources Department.
 The Mordecai House is a designated Raleigh Historic Landmark.

-Haunted History and Folklore
+Haunted history and folklore

-The Mordecai House is known locally for its paranormal activity and is believed to be the most haunted house in Raleigh.
+The Mordecai House, a historic residence in Raleigh, North Carolina, has been the subject of local anecdotes about paranormal activity since the late 20th century.
+Multiple local media outlets have reported on community claims of unexplained phenomena at the property, and the Mordecai Historic Park (which manages the house) references these stories in its visitor guides as part of the site’s local folklore.
 It was featured in a season two episode of Ghost Hunters in which the TAPS team investigated some of those claims.
-Mordecai Historic Park has an exclusive paranormal research team since 2017, The Ghost Guild Inc., a registered nonprofit organization that investigates the house and its surrounding buildings at least three times per year.
+From 2008 to 2016, the National Society of Paranormal Investigation and Research (NSPIR) had a contract with the City of Raleigh to be the exclusive paranormal research team for the park.
+Since 2017, Mordecai Historic Park's exclusive paranormal research team has been The Ghost Guild Inc., a registered nonprofit organization that investigates the house and its surrounding buildings at least three times per year.
 They present their findings at the park's annual Festival the last Saturday of October.

 Visitors and workers have reported seeing a woman wearing a long black skirt, white blouse and a black tie moving quietly through the hallways.
 It has been rumored that she can sometimes be seen standing on the balcony if you pass by late at night.
 In recent years, visitors have recounted hearing a piano playing.